orlof/dcpu-admiral/README.md

 *HelpAHelpAHelpAHelpAHelpA*
 </pre>

 Strings can be subscripted (indexed); like in C, the first character of a string has subscript (index) 0.
-There is no separate character type; a character is simply a string of size one.
+There is no separate character type; a character is simply a string of size one

 Like in Python, substrings can be specified with the slice notation: two indices separated by a colon.

 <pre>
 >print word[4]